-For residential referrals only: If an individual has not been receiving any SUD treatment services and the supervising agent would like to refer the person to residential treatment, the supervising agent will send CFJ 306 (MDOC referral form) and the MDHHS 5515 (release of information) to MDOCreferrals@midstatehealthnetwork.org.
+Residential Referrals Only: If an individual has not been receiving any SUD treatment services, and the supervising agent would like to refer the person to residential treatment, the supervising agent will send the CFJ 306 (MDOC referral form) and the MDHHS 5515 (release of information) to MDOCreferrals@midstatehealthnetwork.org.
 The Utilization Management (UM) Department will review the referral documents and make a preliminary referral recommendation.
-If residential services are recommended, the consumer will call MSHN UM line (844-405-3095) and be transferred to an appropriate residential provider.
+If residential services are recommended, the client will call MSHN UM line (844-405-3095) and be transferred to an appropriate residential provider.

-If an individual is already receiving outpatient SUD treatment services but it is determined they need residential treatment, the current SUD treatment provider can make the referral directly to a residential treatment program.
+If an individual is already receiving outpatient SUD treatment services, but it is determined they need residential treatment, the current SUD treatment provider can make the referral directly to a residential treatment program.
 MSHN approval is not needed if the referral is being made by another substance abuse treatment professional.
 All MDOC residential referrals must originate from MSHN or from an SUD treatment provider.
-If an MDOC consumer contacts a residential treatment provider directly to request services, the residential treatment provider should contact the MSHN UM Department to ensure that the referral has been approved.
+If an MDOC client contacts a residential treatment provider services, the residential treatment provider should contact the MSHN UM Department to ensure that the referral has been approved.

 For all other levels of care: Supervising Agents will send the CFJ 306 and the MDHHS 5515 to the receiving provider directly.
 MSHN UM Department does not need to complete a prior review/authorization.
+If the Supervising Agent does not provide the CFJ 306 and the MDHHS 5515, the referral is not considered an MDOC priority population status per MSHN.

-Supervising Agents who have not specified a level of care will send those consumers to local outpatient providers to complete a full biopsychosocial assessment.
-If the assessment results in a residential recommendation, the outpatient provider will refer the consumer to the most appropriate residential program.
+Supervising Agents who have not specified a level of care will send those individuals to local outpatient providers to complete a full biopsychosocial assessment.
+If the assessment results in a residential recommendation, the outpatient provider will refer the client to the most appropriate residential program.
 Residential programs receiving referrals from outpatient providers will accept those referrals as if they are coming from MSHN.
 Both providers will work to ensure the full assessment gets transferred to the receiving provider (with appropriate release).